Yaman-yagiz/AI-Agents/multi-agents-report-app/README.md

 ## Overview

-This project implements a multi-agent system utilizing the Gemini API, where agents communicate with each other in a structured JSON format to collaboratively generate reports.
+This project implements a multi-agent system utilizing the Gemini API, where agents communicate with each other collaboratively generate reports.
 The system consists of three agents: the **Customer Relation Officer**, the **Report Author**, and the **Editor**.
 Each agent plays a distinct role in the process of gathering information, drafting, reviewing, and finalizing reports.

 ## Table of Contents